Amirali Sajadi

 About Me

 Hey there!
-My name is Amirali, and I'm a computer science PhD student.
+My name is Amirali, and I'm a computer science PhD candidate.
 I research the process of software engineering and the people involved in that process to make software more secure.
 I started my studies at Drexel University, working with Dr. Preetha Chatterjee in SOAR Lab in 2022.
-Besides working on various research projects, I am preparing to take my candidacy exam later this year!

 Research Interests